14budig/react/readme.md

 * Install the Atom Package Manager `atom react`
 * `apm install react` into your cli

+## Before We Start:

+Check for understanding: lets review these new concepts and where you see them in the [documentation](https://facebook.github.io/react/).
+Lets take 5-10 minutes to look through facebook's docs to learn more!

 ### Getting Started

 `cd` into `starter-code`